chefspec/chefspec/CONTRIBUTING.md

 Documentation
 -------------
 Documentation is a crucial part to ChefSpec, especially given its broad depth of features.
-All documentation is currently placed in the main `README.md` file at the root of the repository and uses Github Flavored Markdown.
+All documentation is placed inline on the method matcher so it can be generated with Yard.
+Please see existing matchers for an example and check out the [Yard documentation](http://yardoc.info)

-When contributing new features, please add notes and examples about the new features to the existing `README.md` file.
+When contributing new features, please ensure adequate documentation and examples are present.

-Any additional matchers will require a set of examples in the README.

-The documentation should explain how a developer should should be able to get started testing with ChefSpec.
-The documentation should provide several simple examples.

 ---
 This contributing guide is based off of the [Joomla Contributing Guide](https://raw.github.com/joomla/joomla-framework/master/CONTRIBUTING.markdown).